GLOBAL MARKETS-Stimulus hopes ease markets into eventful fourth quarter

 "What I have been saying is that the equity markets are likely to move violently sideways in the next few months," he said, though in 12 months, the trajectory should be a brighter one of global recovery.

-Asian trading saw a 0.4% rise on MSCI's regional index .MIAPJ0000PUS, led by 1.1% and 1.5% gains in Australia and India.
+In Asian trading, MSCI's regional index .MIAPJ0000PUS rose 0.4%, led by 1.1% and 1.5% gains in Australia and India.
 The day was dominated by a rare glitch at Tokyo Stock Exchange, the world's third-largest stock market.

 TSE President Koichiro Miyahara said the exchange decided to suspend the full session because an early resumption could cause market confusion, but it planned to restart on Friday.

-Gold gained 1% after its worst month since November 2016 while oil prices slid, adding to a 10% September drop.
+Gold rose after its worst month since November 2016 while oil prices slid hard, adding to a 10% September drop.

 Global financial markets in 2020https://tmsnrt.rs/2S4NUHp